-If you haven’t yet read Conflict management 1: Conflict management styles or Conflict Management 2: Assertiveness and the timeout then this would be a good time.
-Conflict management styles provides an overview of conflict management and how they manifest, whilst Assertiveness and the timeout examines how to begin to exercise assertiveness and prepare for a conflict management session in a way that will build the relationship and yield the best results for everyone.
+If you haven’t yet read Conflict management 1: Conflict management styles or Conflict Management 2: Assertiveness and the Timeout then this would be a good time.
+Conflict management styles provide an overview of conflict management and how they manifest, whilst Assertiveness and the Timeout examine how to begin to exercise assertiveness and prepare for a conflict management session in a way that will build the relationship and yield the best results for everyone.

 This follows on from the above and will verse you in a pragmatic modus operandi for dealing with the actual conflict management session in an assertive manner.
 It is broken down into a 10 point plan:

 1. Uninterrupted Attention

 It is vital that you have set up the meeting for a time when you can both focus only on each other.
 This means that you need to have enough time, have cell phones off and kids out the room and otherwise occupied.

 You should arrive with your synthesized notes in your pocket, as calm as possible and with the intention to resolve the conflict and gain a deeper understanding of your partner.
 If you arrive with a win-lose mentality then things are unlikely to go well, and you have missed an opportunity to grow your relationship.